 Offered: Fall, Spring.

-HPE 300 - Concepts of Teaching (3)
+HPE 300 - Health Education and Health Promotion Pedagogy (3)

-This is the analytical study of teaching health education.
-Included are teaching models, the technical skills of teaching, instructional planning, classroom management strategies, and several observational techniques.
-School visits are required.
+Students study effective health education and health promotion in school and community settings, teaching models, and pedagogical approaches that support health.
+Observation, instruction, and reflection skills are developed and practiced. ??school visits are required??

 Prerequisite: Minimum cumulative GPA of 2.75 and admission into the health education teacher preparation program, or community health and wellness program, or consent of department chair.

 Offered: Fall, Spring.